 SQLite is built from over one hundred files of C code and script spread across multiple directories.
 The implementation of SQLite is pure ANSI-C, but many of the C-language source code files are either generated or transformed by auxiliary C programs and AWK, SED, and TCL scripts prior to being incorporated into the finished SQLite library.
 Building the necessary C programs and transforming and/or creating the C-language source code for SQLite is a complex process.

 To simplify matters, SQLite is also available as a pre-packaged amalgamation source code file: sqlite3.c.
 The amalgamation is a single file of ANSI-C code that implements the entire SQLite library.
 The amalgamation is much easier to deal with.
-Everything is contained within a single code files, so it is easy to drop into the source tree of a larger C or C++ program.
+Everything is contained within a single code file, so it is easy to drop into the source tree of a larger C or C++ program.
 All the code generation and transformation steps have already been carried out so there are no auxiliary C programs to configure and compile and no scripts to run.
 And, because the entire library is contained in a single translation unit, compilers are able to do more advanced optimizations resulting in a 5% to 10% performance improvement.
 For these reasons, the amalgamation source file ("sqlite3.c") is recommended for all applications.

 The use of the amalgamation is recommended for all applications.